Faculty Evaluation Plan, Department of Linguistics

 Excellence in Research

 Excellence in research is indicated by, but not restricted to the extent and type of research and publication, reviews from publishers and peers, citations of work, the reputation of the journal or publisher accepting an author's work, and seeking and attaining research grants.
-Reviewers' reports, the quality of the outlet in which the work appears, and the stringency of the review process provide evidence of quality.
+Reviewers' reports (when appropriate), the quality of the outlet in which the work appears, and the stringency of the review process provide evidence of quality.

 Excellence in Service